sanjeshpathak/realtimedashboardplatform/README.md

  </tr>
  </table>

-There is a sample demo page demo.html in the repository here:
+There is a sample demo page demo.html in the repository here: https://github.com/sanjeshpathak/realtimedashboardplatform/blob/master/demo.html

+Please look at the html page, it shows how easy it is to build a dashboard.